socomsystems/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 When a user is deleted, their files are also deleted.
 As you can imagine, this is a problem if they created file shares that need to be preserved, because these disappear as well.
-In Nextcloud files are tied to their owners, so whatever happens to the file owner also happens to the files.
+In cyfrSpaces files are tied to their owners, so whatever happens to the file owner also happens to the files.

 One solution is to create persistent shares for your users.
 You can retain